 Concept for no fault divorce and a joint divorce application - applying for joint or sole application for divorce

-More than a year has passed since the implementation of no-fault divorce law in England and Wales.
+More than two years have passed since the introduction of no-fault divorce law in England and Wales.
 This means that couples can choose to apply jointly for a divorce rather than being forced to be adversaries in divorce proceedings.

 What is a joint application?